-The lockdown caused by COVID-19 sees many children being schooled at home.
+Here we are in lockdown 3.0 and once again COVID-19 sees many children being schooled at home.
 Here’s a few links which you may find useful to keep their creative minds going.
-They’re all engineering, travel or outdoors based and I hope will be of use to you.
+They’re all engineering, creative, travel or outdoors based and I hope will be of use to you.
 If you have any suggestions, please drop me a line and I’ll add them to the list…

 BBC Bitesize is a free online study support resource designed to help with learning, revision and homework!